mcekovic/tennis-crystal-ball/README.md

 - Peak Elo Ratings - Peak Elo ratings list for comparing players in their peaks (overall, by surface, set, service/return game and tie-break)
 - Top Performers - Find top performers in both performance and pressure situations categories
 - Performance Charts - Performance charts for various performance categories, filtered by seasons
+- Titles and Results - Titles and other results, filtered by various filters</li>
 - Titles and Results Charts - Titles and results charts, filtered by level, surface and seasons
 - Statistics Leaders - Find statistics leaders in different statistical categories (100+), including dominance and break points ratios
 - Top Match Stats - Top single match statistics figures filtered by various filters